-

 Funding is provided for junior research groups that develop outstanding strategies and concepts in a practice-oriented manner at the interface between science and society and in the context of their interdisciplinary research work.
 This is to be achieved by encouraging interdisciplinary dialog within the spirit of a new scientific culture.

-The application deadline is May 6, 2024.
+The application deadline was May 6, 2024.

 Further information and notes on the call for applications can be found here (in German).